 Mesquite Dunes at Dawn or Dusk

 Badwater basin is the vast drainage aquifer for Death Valley, covering nearly 200 square miles of daunting salt flats.
 At -282 feet, it’s the lowest spot in the United States.
 It’s called “badwater” because a surveyor found that his mule wouldn’t drink the extremely salty water.
 You can visit anytime of day, but the valley is particularly beautiful at dusk, when the sun is setting over Telescope Peak to the west.
-From Furnace Creek, it will take 20 minutes to get to there.
-Go early because the parking lot is small.

 The Golden Canyon Gower Gulch Hike